LottieFiles/lottie-interactivity/README.md

 ## via source

-download and include interactivity.min.js or interactivity.js in to your html page.
+Download and include interactivity.min.js or interactivity.js in to your html page.
 Lottie webplayer as mentioned in requirements is necessary for this library to work.

 # Demo